Nov 16, 2017

 SIRIS Flash Storage Boosts Instant Virtualization Performance

 Flash storage, once too expensive even for enterprise-class primary storage arrays, has gone mainstream.
 Today’s flash drives are highly reliable, relatively inexpensive, and they’re showing up all over the place.
-For example, Datto introduced the world’s first all-flash BDR device last year, the SIRIS 3 X1.
+For example, Datto introduced the world’s first all-flash BDR device in 2016, the SIRIS 3 X1.
 Since then, we have added flash storage across the entire SIRIS product line.
 To better understand why, it helps to take a look back at how backup has evolved over the past decade.

 Traditionally, on premises backup was all about high-throughput, high-capacity disk arrays or tape libraries.
 A physical server sat in front of the storage system to run the backup software, which created backups and was used to conduct file restores.
 Bare metal recovery typically required a separate application, and disaster recovery meant tapes stored offsite with Iron Mountain or another secondary location—if it happened at all.
 Offsite replication was cost prohibitive, requiring a massive technology investment.
 So, recovery time was slow and data loss was commonplace.

 Today, the backup landscape looks considerably different, thanks in large part to snapshots and server virtualization.
 Image-based backup products have changed the way we think about backup and recovery completely.
 These solutions create a snapshot or “image” of a virtual machine (including its operating system, applications and data) on the backup device.
 Many systems, including Datto’s, can also replicate images offsite for disaster recovery—in our case to the Datto Cloud.
 This allows users to run operations from a backup instance of a virtual machine (on premises or offsite), while primary server data and applications are being restored.
 This approach is commonly referred to as “instant recovery” or “recovery in place.”
 Datto’s version of this technology is known as Instant Virtualization.